Undocumented Students (AB540)

 • Check the status of your request online

-For the most current information please visit: www.uscis.gov/childhoodarrivals
+For the most current information please visit: USCIS - Childhood Arrivals

 In the past, the State of California did not administer a financial aid program that included undocumented students.
 This bill now allows undocumented students who qualify for AB540 to participate in state funded financial aid programs.
 AB 131 calls for California's community colleges to allow students to apply for the Board of Governor's Fee Waivers, which waive the educational fees of qualifying low-income students and qualify for Cal Grants.